Thousands of creative leaders manage their agencies with Workamajig.

 Best for

-The Hybrid approach is best-suited for projects that have middling requirements when compared to Agile and Waterfall, i.e. they require structure as well as flexibility.
+The Hybrid approach is best suited for projects that have middling requirements when compared to Agile and Waterfall, i.e. they require structure as well as flexibility.

-Mostly, this would be medium-sized projects with moderately high complexity but fixed budgets.
+Mostly, these would be medium-sized projects with moderately high complexity but fixed budgets.
 You would likely have an idea of the end product but you are also open to experimentation.
 You will need close collaboration, especially past the planning stage.

 Lean project management focuses on maximizing efficiency by minimizing waste.
 It is inspired by the 1980s Lean manufacturing philosophy which holds that waste (the expenditure of resources on anything other than the creation of value for the end customer) should be eliminated.